nhut-ngnn/Voice-Based-Age-and-Gender-Recogniton/README.md

 pip install -r requirements.txt
 ```
 ### Extract feature
+It will be updated soon
 ### Training process
+It will be updated soon
 ### Testing process
+It will be updated soon
 ## Contact
 For any information, please contact the main author: